zhanw17/Music_Genre_Classification/README.md

 From K-Pop to Jazz, music lovers rely on the technology of music genre classification and are able to listen to songs as per their preferences.
 While it takes only a click for a listener to switch from Jazz music to Rap, there is certainly much more beneath the surface that fuels our love for music.

 ## Goald of the Project
-Build machine learning and deep learning models to classify music into different genres
+Build machine learning and deep learning models to classify music into different genres.
+Provide an accurate method of classifying music genres.